 Date: 8th March

 Director: Luv Ranjan

 Cast: Ranbir Kapoor and Shraddha Kapoor

-There was some that Tu Jhoothi Main Makkaar might be inspired by Barsaat (1949) because of the similarities between the two films’ posters.
+There was some speculation that Tu Jhoothi Main Makkaar might be inspired by Barsaat (1949) because of the similarities between the two films’ posters.
 Can Shraddha Kapoor and Ranbir Kapoor recreate the magic of Nargis and Raj Kapoor?
 The cast also includes Dimple, Ajay Devgn and Boney Kapoor.